DDuongQuangMinh/Ethical_hacking-Assignment/ethical_hacking.md

 4. Maintaining access: Enhancing access by deploying backdoor, rootkits, or others stealth techiques can avoid detection.
 5. Cover track: Clearing track to evade detection.

-**Object of the report**
-The object of this report to analyze these five phases from a defender's perspective.
-By examining each phase from a defensive standpoint, this report provides insights into effective cybersecurity strategies for protecting digital environments.

 # **2.Main body**
 ##  2.1 What is Ethical Hacking?
 ### 2.1.1 Introduction to Ethical Hacking